Weyl Calculus on Graded Groups: Applications

 \section{Applications}

 We conclude this paper with a section that collects several useful applications of the $\tau$-calculus developed here.
 We show that $\tau$-quantized pseudo-differential operators with symbols in H\"{o}rmander classes enjoy the same continuity properties on Lebesgue spaces, inhomogeneous Sobolev spaces, etc. as the Kohn-Nirenberg-quantized operators, and we extend the parametrix construction and the G\r{a}rding inequality for elliptic pseudo-differential to general $\tau$-quantizations.
 In fact, we will see that these results hold for the Kohn-Nirenberg quantization precisely when they hold for each admissible $\tau$-quantization, provided $0 \leq \delta \leq \frac{\rho}{v_\dimG} \leq 1$.
+This is in fact a direct consequence of changing quantization according to Theorem~\ref{thm:asym_exp_ch_qu}.
 Future results based on any of these properties may consequently be proved in the $\tau$-quantization that seems most convenient for the task at hand.